n10n/DockerNode1/README.md

 To see log files, go to /usr/local/splicious/logs folder after login into the container.

 ## Other notes:

+For some reason, the data gets corrupted then, starting a new container is the best way.
+Windows and Mac don't support mapping of external folder for data and config in MongoDB's Docker image.
+If using non Docker MongoDB, then the easiest way to reset database is by following the steps below:

+    Stop backend node
+    Stop MongoDB be process by running  (one way doing is by running - mongo 127.0.0.1/admin --eval "db.shutdownServer()") Rename "db directory" (defined in configuration file) Create "db directory"
+    Start MongoDB process
+    Start backend node

 To access UI from outside of the docker host, you would need to map the docker host ip/port to docker guest ip/port in Virtual Box (Network -> Port Forwarding) by adding rules.

 To save a container to be used as an image